ahlstromcj/seq66/README.md

         *   Improved pause/continue support with JACK transport.
         *   Fixed 'rc' allow-click-edit feature.
         *   Made the buss-override settings act more consistently.
+        *   Fixed the drawing of preview keys in virtual keyboard.
     *   Version 0.96.1:
         *   Restored drag and drop of patterns in the Live frame.
         *   Added the ability to copy all patterns in one set to another set.